demisto/content-docs/content-repo/extra-docs/articles/splunk-add-on.md

 ### Common Issues

-#### Splunk Events are not Created in Demisto
+#### Splunk Events are not Created in XSOAR
-In cases where after associating Create Demisto Incident with saved searches or correlation searches using automated invocation or using ad-hoc invocation from Splunk-ES incident review dashboard, Incidents are not getting created into the Cortex XSOAR, the following criteria should be checked.
+In cases where after associating Create XSOAR Incident with saved searches or correlation searches using automated invocation or using ad-hoc invocation from Splunk-ES incident review dashboard, Incidents are not getting created into the Cortex XSOAR, the following criteria should be checked.

 1. Check the configuration page.
 You may need to restart for the modifications to take effect.